BURAN VM Signal 2612.1 Tonneau alarm clock Russian mechanical watch wristwatch

 Central second, signal pointer

-Polished stainless steel & rose gold plated, lug width 20mm, mineral glass, case dimensions: 36.2mm x 38.5mm, height: 12.5mm, 4-times screwed glass bottom, waterproof (manufacturer information; no guarantee)
+Polished stainless steel & rose gold plated, lug width 20mm, mineral glass, housing dimensions: 36.2mm x 38.5mm, height: 12.5mm, 4-times screwed glass bottom, waterproof (manufacturer information; no guarantee)

 History of Poljot